So I’ve been wanting to do this for a few years now, but I’ve never had the patience to really devote some time to it … Until now.

 This is the part that feels good.
 When you start, this just looks like a rat’s nest of parts and wires.
 But the part when you start connecting components with the size constraints and wire crossing constraints is the fun part.

-After you finish designing the board, you can use: 3d BRD Viewer to quickly view a render of your design.
-Thats where I got my renders.
+After you finish designing the board, you can use: 3d BRD Viewer (webpage may not be available anymore, I’ll try to find a new one eventually) to quickly view a render of your design.
+That’s where I got my renders.

 To complete this post, I wanted to provide a proper update regarding the next design (shown above).
 I’m currently working on the mechanism (servos, boards, and valve).
 Shortly, I will be working on the coffee holder and then move onto the wire routing.
 There is still a long ways to go before I’m actually happy with my design.